canvas-medical/documentation/collections/_api/allergyintolerance.md

           example_request: allergyintolerance-read-request
           example_response: allergyintolerance-read-response
         update:
-          description: Update an AllergyIntolerance resource.<br><br>The only type of AllergyIntolerance update interaction that is supported by Canvas is to mark an existing AllergyIntolerance as **entered-in-error**.
-No changes to other fields will be processed.
+          description: Update an AllergyIntolerance resource.<br><br>The only type of AllergyIntolerance update interaction that is supported by Canvas is to mark an existing AllergyIntolerance as **entered-in-error** using the `verificationStatus` attribute.
+No changes to other fields will be processed; however, required fields still need to be supplied.
           responses: [200, 400, 401, 403, 404, 405, 412, 422]
           example_request: allergyintolerance-update-request
           example_response: allergyintolerance-update-response